MicrosoftDocs/learn/learn-pr/azure/migrate-linux-postgres/includes/2-deploy-linux-and-postgresql-infrastructure.md

 We can optionally create a firewall rule for our current IP address by selecting **Add current client IP address (xxx.xxx.xxx.xxx)**, and selecting **Save**.

-This rule would let us to access the test/dev server using tools on our local machine.
+This rule would let us access the test/dev server using tools on our local machine.

 However, as we're using our Virtual Machine to access the database, we won't at this time.